THE JANUARY EFFECT

 How Effective Is The January Effect?

 To test any strategy, you need a good 10 years.
 I’ve been tracking it since the bottom of the housing crash of 2008.
 This was the beginning of what has become known as the greatest bull market of all time.
-With more than a 10 year time frame to evaluate and the greatest bull market of all time, surely the “experts” must have made money.
+With a 12 year time frame to evaluate and the greatest bull market of all time, surely the “experts” must have made money.

 Trade The January Effect The Right Way